 Axair Fans supply and sub manufacture Polypropylene Fans to Equipment Category 3 (Zone 2) requirements by self-certification, and supply spark proof metal fans in both centrifugal and axial construction to Equipment Category 2 (Zone 1) that adhere to the new EU directive.
 For information on our corrosion resistant range of explosion proof fans see our applications page.

-It is strictly the responsibility of the end user to perform a DESEAR risk assessment to ensure that flameproof zones are properly defined in terms recognised by ATEX 99/92/EC.
-It is recommended in 99/92/EC that an Explosion Protection Document be produced, which will help to define the ATEX code for any equipment to be installed in the flameproof zone.
+It is strictly the responsibility of the end user to perform a DESEAR risk assessment to ensure that flameproof zones are properly defined in terms recognised by ATEX legislation It is recommended in ATEX 2014/4/EU and the prior legislation, 99/92/EC, that an Explosion Protection Document be produced, which will help to define the ATEX code for any equipment to be installed in the flameproof zone.
 In the UK other relevant reports may also have been filed under Health & Safety or COSHH regulations which may assist in the process.

-All equipment that is certified for use in a flameproof zone is labelled with a code that defines its limitations to use as a complete ATEX product.
+All equipment that is certified for use in a flameproof zone is labelled with a code that defines its limitations to use as a complete UKEX, ATEX or EX rated fan product.
 The code effectively states the type of environment – above or below ground; the duration of the risk – frequent or accidental; the nature of the explosive atmosphere – gas or dust; the gas group – defined by ignitability; the temperature class – defined by spontaneous ignitability.

 Flameproof equipment should not be ordered to be manufactured without providing a complete ATEX product code.
 It would be both unlawful to supply product to the wrong ATEX specification and to install it.